 To help you decide whether teaching is right for you, AHS supports a scheme called the School Experience Programme in conjunction with the National College for Teaching and Leadership.
 This scheme allows you to visit the school to experience what it is like to be a teacher before applying for an ITT course.
 If you would like further information about the SEP, please visit http://www.education.gov.uk/get-into-teaching/school-experience/sep.
-Once you have registered for the scheme you will be able to see which dates are available for you to visit us at the school.
+Once you have registered for the scheme you will be able to book a date to visit us at the school.
+Dates we are offering this year are: 5 October 2017, 2 November 2017, 7 December 2017, 4 January 2018, 1 February 2018, 1 March 2018, 19 April 2018, 3 May 2018.

 There are several routes you can take for Initial Teacher Training (ITT) at Aylesbury High School: